Welcome to the Division of Student Life!

 Eliot 218 | 503/517-7396 | website

 The Student Life Office coordinates a comprehensive network of student support and addresses concerns for students.
-The staff in the Student Life Office serve as a resource for students and community members and coordinates Reed’s leave of absence process.
+The staff in the Student Life Office serve as a resource for students and community members to address challenges and advance ideas for positive change.

 The Office of Academic Support offers peer tutoring, writing support, workshops, and individualized coaching to enrich and support students in their academic experience.